IBM/FfDL/README.md

 * An existing Kubernetes cluster (e.g., [Minikube](https://github.com/kubernetes/minikube) for local testing).
   Once installed, use the command `make minikube` to start Minikube and set up local network routes.
 Alternatively, use the Vagrant based setup to automatically install a local Kubernetes cluster.

+* The minimum recommended capacity for FfDL is 4GB Memory and 2 CPUs.

 ## Steps
 1. [Quick Start](#1-quick-start)